dime-wb-trainings/GitHub-rrf-24/README.md

----
-title: "Reproducible Research Fundamentals 2024"
+# Reproducible Research Fundamentals 2024
-author: "GitHub in a project README"
----
+## Using GitHub for Collaborative Research - README

 ## Introduction